abitencourtjunior/abitencourtjunior/README.md

 ### Hi there! 😁

 My name is Altamir Bitencourt Junior from Brazil (🇧🇷).
-I've been working as Full-Stack Developer in focus hardware integration.
+I've been working as Full-Stack Developer with a focus on hardware integration.

-In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).
+In my free time, I like watching movies (🎞️) and series (📺), reading books (📚), listening to music (🎵), playing music instruments (🎷), finally, I like to philosophize about life with a nice coffee (☕).

 Would you like to find me?